cloudsigma/cloudsigma-docs/burst_usage.rst

 .. http:get:: /burstusage/

-    Gets bursted usage of the authenticated user for the specified period (last 30 days by default).
+    Get the burst usage of the authenticated user for the specified period (last 30 days by default).

     :statuscode 200: no error